DenysRudenko/Unity_Project_Alpha/README.md

 In this method we sowing the number of hearts we have.
 At the start of the script we have a variable "numOfHearts".
 The max number of hearts could be 3.
 If we want to include 10 hearts for example, we shoul update the images in Canvas.

+### Student Work

+#### Mario

+Created a particle methods for left thrust and right thrust and also included all particles working.

+#### Denys

+Developed and created all levels, rocket object, obstacles, starting position and finish position etc.

 ### General Information

 #### Rocket Launcher Experience: